 For air travel, we will email the e-ticket to you, which together with the TTP, are the only documents you need to exchange for the boarding pass at the airport.
 For train travel, we will arrange for the train tickets to be delivered to your hotel in China.
 If you do not have a long layover in China, we will arrange a dispatcher to deliver the train ticket to you at the train station.

 3. Is it difficult to secure the train ticket to Tibet?

 Train tickets to Tibet are in very high demand and is extremely difficult to acquire them yourselves without going through a travel agency.
 First there are limited trains to Tibet and each train has only two soft-sleeper coaches and eight hard-sleeper coaches which translates to a total of 64 soft-sleeper berths and 480 hard-sleeper berths.
 A few hundreds sleepers is really negligible considering that thousands of visitors enter Tibet each day.
 Secondly, most of the available slots, especially soft sleepers, are reserved for officials from government and its related organizations.
 Thirdly, the tickets are always and quickly snatched up by numerous travel agencies and ticket-dealing agents the moment they are released for sales.
 Due to this market’s dynamics, train ticket to Tibet invariably comes with a high surcharge usually at least RMB 300 more than its face value.
 The average prices of one way train tickets (before surcharge) from Xining to Lhasa are around RMB 450-500 and RMB 750-800 for hard-sleeper and soft-sleeper respectively.
-Train tickets are released for sales 60 days ahead of departure date.
-To increase your chance of getting train ticket, we strongly encourage you to confirm the trip with us at least 2 months in advance.
+Train tickets are released for sales 30 days ahead of departure date.
+To have a chance of getting train ticket, we strongly encourage you to confirm the trip with us at least 1.5 months in advance.